hax0rbana-adam/vaultwarden/MayFirst.md

 There are a number of things to set up in the control panel before applying this role.

+## Mailbox

+You will need an SMTP username and password in order for Vaultwarden to send out notifications such as email inviations, password resets and the like.
+Adding a mailbox will allow you to use your MayFirst account to send those messages.

 ## Web Configuration
 Create a Web Configuration for this service.